GregoryBWilson/MechaCar_Statistical_Analysis/README.md

   To answer this question, linear regression tests the following hypotheses:

-  **Null Hypothesis H<sub>0<sub>:**  The slope of the linear model is zero, or m = 0
+  **Null Hypothesis H<sub>0</sub>:**  The slope of the linear model is zero, or m = 0

-  **Alternate Hypotheses H~a~:**  The slope of the linear model is not zero, or m ≠ 0
+  **Alternate Hypotheses H<sub>a</sub>:**  The slope of the linear model is not zero, or m ≠ 0

   If there is no significant linear relationship, each dependent value would be determined by random chance and error.
 Therefore, our linear model would be a flat line with a slope of 0.

-  The r-squared (r^2^) value is also known as the coefficient of determination and represents how well the regression model approximates real-world data points.
+  The r-squared (r<sup>2</sup>) value is also known as the coefficient of determination and represents how well the regression model approximates real-world data points.
 In most cases, the r-squared value will range between 0 and 1 and can be used as a probability metric to determine the likelihood that future data points will fit the linear model.

-  With a significant r-squared (adjusted) value of 0.6825 their is evidence that the slope is non-zero, this is further supported by the fact the a p-value of 5.35e^-11^ is essentially zero indicating that this correlation is not likely to be by chance.
+  With a significant r-squared (adjusted) value of 0.6825 their is evidence that the slope is non-zero, this is further supported by the fact the a p-value of 5.35e<sup>-11</sup> is essentially zero indicating that this correlation is not likely to be by chance.

 - Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?